 Preventing Laundering Via Roaming Agents

-Mobile POS agents — individuals who carry terminals across markets, motor parks, and informal settlements — have been a documented vector for cashing out suspicious funds.
-Their mobility made them practically invisible to conventional oversight: no fixed address meant no fixed accountability.
-The CBN's 10-metre geo-fence radius changes the calculus entirely.
-The moment a terminal moves beyond its registered perimeter, it is automatically flagged for potential illegal activity, rendering it inoperable for illicit mobile financial transactions.
+Mobile POS agents — carrying terminals across markets, motor parks, and informal settlements — have been a documented vector for cashing out suspicious funds.
+Their mobility made them practically invisible to conventional oversight.
+The CBN's 10-metre geo-fence radius changes this entirely: the moment a terminal moves beyond its registered perimeter, it is automatically flagged and rendered inoperable for illicit mobile transactions.
 Mobility, once an asset for bad actors, becomes a liability.

 03